2711vanshika/TASKS/README.md

 1. HTML: The HTML is the standard markup language for Web pages and to design ToDo List.
 2. CSS:  CSS is the language we use to style ToDo List.
 CSS describes how HTML elements should be displayed.
 3. JAVASCRIPT: JavaScript is a scripting language used to develop web pages.
 Developed in Netscape, JS allows developers to create a dynamic and interactive web page to interact with visitors and execute complex actions.

-OVERVIEW OF THR PROJECT
-PROJECT: TO DO LISTMENTOR: G.SRAVANI

 OVERVIEW OF THE PROJECT
 PROJECT: TO DO LIST